-Character licensing is one of the largest segments of the licensing business and is likely the most recognized by the general public.
-As with any licensing venture, one of the biggest perks of using a character to promote your brand is growth.
+Character licensing is one of the largest segments of the licensing business and is (probably) the most publicly recognized.
+As with any licensing venture, one of the biggest perks of using a character to promote your brand is recognizability.
 The right character can boost the look and feel of your product and significantly increase revenue.

 Character licensing is also a creative solution for achieving brand recognition without the exorbitant costs associated with advertising.
 Characters strengthen the profile of your products by attracting attention through instant recognition, thereby increasing audience acceptance and enhancing your product’s perceived value.

-Businesses looking to enter into a licensing agreement with an existing, globally recognized character brand will need to create a contract between themselves (the licensee) and the licensor (the owner of the character brand).
-In return, the licensor will receive a royalty (agreed upon amount) for every licensed item that you sell.
+Businesses looking to enter into a licensing agreement with an existing, globally recognized character brand will need to create a contract that clearly lays out the licensee, licensor and the deal’s unique terms.
+The licensor will receive a royalty (agreed upon amount) for every licensed item sold.

-It is important to note: most major brand owners will not engage with businesses that do not already have a sizeable audience, substantial revenue, or a “proven record” of profitability.
-In essence, large companies want to ensure that licensing their property is worth it.
+It is important to note: most major brand owners will not engage with businesses that do not have a sizable audience, substantial revenue, or a “proven record” of profitability.
+In essence, large companies want to make sure that licensing their property is worth it.

-When licensing a famous character for your brand, there is one key element to consider: demographics.
-Oftentimes, businesses and manufacturers insist on licensing characters that have significant brand recognition (i.e. characters based on a movie or television series).
+When licensing a famous character, there is one key element to consider: demographics.
+Oftentimes, businesses and manufacturers insist on licensing characters that have significant brand recognition (i.e. characters that have become household names).
 While this is a logical assessment — famous characters from a movie or cartoon series undoubtedly have greater potential for exposure than lesser known figures.

 But there is no guarantee that the decision will translate to greater sales.
 What matters most is the age of the audience you are targeting.
-If you are manufacturing a product that will be marketed to a more mature consumer base, they may not be as receptive to the use of a popular cartoon character as their younger counterparts.
-An older audience is more likely to be interested in factors such as product design, quality, and functionality.
+If you are manufacturing a product that will be marketed to a more mature consumer base, they may not be as open to using a popular cartoon character as younger people.
+An older audience is more likely to be interested in product design, quality, and functionality.

-If, however, your product is targeted towards a much younger demographic—infants and toddlers, for example—there are significantly less concerns.
-Kids, more than any group, love it when they recognize their favorite mascots from television and parents are aware of this.
+If you’re in the infant and toddler business there are significantly less concerns.
+Kids, more than any group, love it when they recognize their favorite mascots from television and their parents know it.

-Parents want to buy whatever looks nice, suitable and safe for their young children.
-If a product’s sole purpose is to make their child happy, parents will likely buy it for them regardless of its lack of timelessness or lasting durability.
+Those parents are more likely to buy whatever looks nice, suitable and safe for their young children.
+If a product’s sole purpose is to make their child happy, parents will buy it for them regardless of its lack of timelessness or lasting durability.

 In addition to royalty payments, you should expect to put down a “minimum guarantee” upfront.
 However, for some businesses, these costs can be prohibitive.
 Alternatively, owners of lesser-known characters are usually eager to close licensing deals quickly and tend to be more flexible.